 By Rick Steves

-It took me seven trips to get down past Italy's "boot."
-The Sicilians (along with the Irish and except for the street thieves) are the warmest and friendliest Europeans I've met.
+It took me seven trips to Italy before I ever made it down past Italy's "boot."
+But when I finally made it, I was richly rewarded for the trip.
+I found that, aside from the street thieves, the Sicilians are tied with the Irish as the warmest and friendliest Europeans I've met.

 Palermo is intense — Italy fortissimo — with lots of purse-snatchers, lousy showers, and grueling heat.
-It's generally rundown and chaotic, but if you want exotic, urban Italian thrills, Italy's "football" is a kick.
+It's generally rundown and chaotic, but if you want exotic, urban Italian thrills, the "football" to Italy's "boot" is a kick.
 The overnight train ride south from Rome or Naples drops you right into this rich culture, which lives in peaceful oblivion to the touristic bustle that takes such a toll on Venice, Florence, and Rome.

-One reason Palermo lacks tourist crowds is that it has very few tourist sights, as such.
+One reason Palermo lacks tourist crowds is that it has very few tourist "sights."
 It does have a way of life that, in its own way, offers the tourist more than any monument or museum ever could.
 Don't tour Palermo — live in it.

 Thriving marketplaces abound in nearly every neighborhood.
 If you've ever wondered what it would be like to be a celebrity, go on a photo safari through the urban jungles of Palermo.
 The warmth and excitement will give you smile wrinkles.
 Scores of merchants, housewives, and children compete for your attention.
 Cries of "Photo?" come from all corners as you venture down busy alleys.